-If one had to choose a single driver for BRI as presented in American commentary, it would be the problem of China's surplus capacity. about President Xi Jinping's "centenary goals" and the national rejuvenation of the Chinese nation, thus connecting the project to his signature domestic policy initiatives.16 It is widely recognized that China must seek new sources of
+If one had to choose a single driver for BRI as presented in American commentary, it would be the problem of China's surplus capacity. analysts.
+Many commentators also emphasize that BRI is instrumental to bringing about President Xi Jinping's "centenary goals" and the national rejuvenation of the Chinese nation, thus connecting

 If one had to choose a single driver for BRI as presented in American commentary, it would be the issue of China's surplus capacity.
 This rationale is almost universally attributed to China but only obliquely discussed in the "vision" document.
 Virtually all American assessments begin their discussion of Beijing's goals by claiming that China seeks to use BRI to export its surplus capacity in construction materials, engineering services, and perhaps even labor.
 One analyst even argues that non-construction sectors of China's economy may be incorporated into BRI if they begin to stagnate.19